 Folding in the Seeds and Grains Last

-Incorporating the grains and seeds after the dough has been kneaded allows the gluten to develop first.
-This prevents tearing and keeps the dough strong, resulting in a loaf that's sturdy yet soft.
+Wait to add the grains and seeds until after the dough has been kneaded.
+This allows the gluten to develop first.
+It also prevents tearing and keeps the dough strong.

 Day One Instruction